Dr. Kirk Borne

 Some experience with machine learning will make this workshop easier to follow, but all that is required is basic knowledge of the concepts.
 The workshop will explain some of the most common ML algorithms in sufficient detail for your own use and will demonstrate their application in the context of the practical examples presented in the workshop.

-Access to the 2 live training sessions and QA session with the Instructor
+Access to the 2 live QA and blended training sessions with the Instructor

 Access to the on-demand recording